 With Australia’s banking and finance industry under the spotlight in 2018, the need for transparency is stronger than ever.

-The Banking Royal Commission highlighted just how seriously the government takes finance-sector standards when it punished the Commonwealth Bank of Australia (CBA) with the largest fine in Australian corporate history – $700 million for breaches of Anti-Money Laundering and Counter-Terrorism Finance laws, which resulted in millions of dollars flowing through to drug importers.
+The Banking Royal Commission highlighted just how seriously the government takes finance-sector standards when it handed down the Commonwealth Bank of Australia (CBA) the largest fine in Australian corporate history – $700 million for breaches of Anti-Money Laundering and Counter-Terrorism Finance laws, which resulted in millions of dollars flowing through to drug importers.

-CBA’s breaches were not an obscure area of finance law, but instead, a key obligation of the finance sector called ‘Know Your Client’ or ‘Know Your Customer’ (KYC).
+CBA’s breaches were not an obscure area of finance law, but instead, a key obligation of the finance sector called ‘Know Your Customer’ or ‘Know Your Client’ (KYC).

-KYC is the process a business goes through to verify the identity of its clients, as well as to better understand its customers and their financial affairs.
+KYC is the process a business goes through to verify the identity of its customers, and better understand its customers and their financial affairs.
 The term is mainly used in the banking and finance industry and can mean one of two things:

 - Banks and other entities (defined by the Act) are required by law to know their customers – that is, who they are doing or proposing to do business with.
 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 provides the legal framework and establishes obligations.

 The Australian Transaction Reports and Analysis Centre (AUSTRAC) oversees compliance with the Act.
 It is Australia’s financial intelligence unit and also its anti-money laundering regulator.
 AUSTRAC oversees the compliance of more than 14,000 Australian businesses ranging from major banks and casinos to single-operator entities.

 KYC and AML